Merzasphor/MWSE/docs/source/types/tes3itemData.md

 ### `script`

+*Read-only*.
 The script associated with the scriptVariables.

 **Returns**: